Behavioral Interview Questions: 5 Things Every IT Candidate Should Know

 “What the most interesting thing about you not on your resume?”

 LinkedIn’s findings were of particular interest to me since soft skills are a distinct focus of Benchmark IT and a core part of our mission.
-We’ve seen time and again that not devoting sufficient time to soft skills does a tremendous disservice to both our candidates and our employers.
+We’ve seen time and again that not devoting sufficient time to soft skills for IT professionals does a tremendous disservice to both our candidates and our employers.

-With that in mind, I wanted to share my impressions of the LinkedIn study– not only some of the pertinent interview questions, but also some of the underlying skills they’re intended to reveal.
+With that in mind, I wanted to share my impressions of the LinkedIn study.
+Not only some of the pertinent interview questions, but also some of the underlying skills they’re intended to reveal.
 IT candidates should be aware of both, not just for the immediate benefit of improving your performance for tomorrow’s interview, but also as basis for the valuable self-assessment that leads to a true personal and professional fit.

 Adaptability is The “Soft Skill” Employees Most Value